Table of Contents

 Hydro power will continue to be the primary energy source in Ethiopia.
-Currently there are 7 hydro-power and wind power plants which commenced construction in 2011.
-The Grand Renaissance Dam, which is being constructed on the Blue Nile River with estimated cost of 4.8 billion dollar, is expected to generate 5,250 MW after its completion in 4 years.
-The construction of 3 dams on the Blue Nile River, with a combined generating capacity of 5,800Mw is also in the pipeline.
-The other projects are:
+The Grand Renaissance Dam, which is being constructed on the Blue Nile River with estimated cost of 4.8 billion dollar, is expected to generate more than 5,000 MW after its completion.
+Accoding to government owned news outlets, the construction of the dam reached 83.3% as of August 2022.
+Other hydro electric power generating projects are:

-- Chemoga Yedas hydro power plant has a capacity of 250 MW,
+- Chemoga Yeda hydro power plant has a capacity of 250 MW,

 - Hallele Worabessa - 422 MW,